ProQuest Distinguished Dissertation Award

 The ProQuest Distinguished Dissertation Awards are designed to recognize exceptional and unusually interesting work produced by doctoral students in the last phase of their graduate work.
 The nominees’ overall academic accomplishments will also be taken into account.

-- The faculty advisor should submit a nomination statement (limit 1 page) via link- https://tinyurl.com/yctw75hq.
+The faculty advisor should submit a nomination statement (limit 1 page) via the link- https://tinyurl.com/yctw75hq.

 1. Expected graduation date and title of the dissertation